-The A46 Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.
+The A46 Strategic Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.

-The strategic case for the A46 Link Road project aims to address seven key areas:
+The strategic case for the A46 Link Road aims to address the following key areas:

-Improved access to the University of Warwick and Stoneleigh Park
+Improved access to the University of Warwick and local businesses

 There is a need to improve local and strategic connectivity to the University of Warwick and adjacent employment sites, in order to support the substantial committed and planned growth of this area over the next 10-15 years.